-An instant decision credit card lets you know whether you have been accepted or not as soon as you have finished your application, so you don’t have to wait to see if you have access to credit.
+Instant decision credit cards let you know whether you have been accepted or not as soon as you have finished your application.

-Whilst most credit cards can be quickly applied for online, in many cases after making an application it can take a card provider a few days to a week to get in touch within with the outcome of the application.
+While most credit cards can be quickly applied for online, in many cases after making an application it can take a card provider a few days to a week to get in touch with the outcome of the application.

-An instant decision credit card typically gives you an answer in as little as 60 seconds as to whether or not you’ve been successful.
+An instant approval credit card typically gives you an answer in as little as 60 seconds as to whether or not you’ve been successful.

-If you have been referred, your application was too close to make an automatic judgement on and is under closer review by the credit card provider.
-They may request for additional information from you to complete the application process.
+If you have been referred, your application was too close to make an automatic judgement on.
+The provider may request additional information to complete the application process.